 Differences in the approaches to managing excessive volatility reflect differences in market structure and the flexibility needed by regulatory authorities and trading venues.
-Therefore, a one-size-fits-all model across all asset classes and jurisdictions is not necessarily ideal.
+Therefore, a one-size-fits-all model across all asset classes and jurisdictions is not suitable.
 Differences in liquidity or product types may also necessitate a tailored approach when it comes to the design and functionality of mechanisms to protect the price discovery process and to avoid significant disruptions to orderly trading.
 For example, the approach taken for securities of large-cap issuers may differ from the approach applied to the securities of small-cap issuers as the volatility profile of each group may be significantly different.

-Some have advocated that the use of automated volatility control mechanisms is preferred to the use of mechanisms that involve human intervention.
-This preference is based on the view that automated volatility control mechanisms provide a more transparent and fair response to disorderly markets and anomalous trades than controls that rely on the exercise of human discretion.
-While automated volatility control mechanisms are employed more often in automated markets, manual intervention may still be appropriate in some instances, such as trading venues that are small in size or operate in a manner other than a continuous order book (e.g. call market) where the benefits of automation may be absent.
-Trading venues should consider the specific condition and structure of their markets to devise an appropriate mix of volatility control mechanisms.
+Some have advocated that the use of automated volatility control mechanisms is preferable to the use of mechanisms that involve human intervention.
+This preference is based on the view that automated mechanisms provide a more transparent and fair response to disorderly markets and anomalous trades than those controls that rely on the exercise of human discretion.
+Most trading venues benefit from a high degree of automation, especially those that are fully automated and offer continuous trading.
+However, manual intervention may still be appropriate in some instances, such as for those trading venues that are small in size or operate in a manner other than a continuous order book (e.g. a call market) where the benefits of automation may be absent.
+Trading venues should consider the specific conditions and structure of their markets to devise an appropriate mix of volatility control mechanisms.

 In addition, while most trading venues use some form of volatility control mechanism, the use of such mechanisms may not be appropriate for venues with low trading volume.
-In such cases, volatility events may be addressed through other solutions, including, for example, reliance on specialists or market makers who can moderate price fluctuations prior to order entry or execution.
+In such cases, volatility events may be addressed through other solutions, including, for example reliance on specialists or market makers who can moderate price fluctuations prior to order entry or execution.